 React Component

-While exploring React and stumbling upon issues, I came across Robin Wieruch’s blog and it is full of nice article on how to do about anything in React 👌 so check it out for some real cool stuff.
+While exploring React and stumbling upon issues, I came across Robin Wieruch’s blog, and it is full of nice articles on how to do about anything in React 👌 so check it out for some real cool stuff.
 Now let’s see how to write some components.

 Vocabulary